iMattPro/topicpreview/README.md

 ## Features
 * Let your visitors peek at what's inside a topic before they click on it
 * Admin options to display user avatars and text previews from the first and last posts
-* Admin option to set the length of text shown in the preview
+* Admin option to set the amount of text shown in the preview
 * Admin option to define BBCodes whose contents you want removed from the topic preview
 * Admin options to customize the appearance and assign different themes to board styles
-* Ships with four themes.
-Additional custom themes can be added using CSS files.
+* Ships with four themes, additional custom themes can be added using CSS files
+* No theme option, i.e.: native browser tooltip (does not support avatars or last posts)
 * User option allows users to disable topic previews
-* Previews are smart: They are aware of browser window edges and they are responsive
+* Previews are aware of browser window top/bottom edges and are responsive
-* The last word in the topic preview will be followed by an ellipsis and is not cut off
+* The last word in the topic preview is not cut off and will be followed by an ellipsis
 * BBCode tags and URL links are removed for a cleaner text-only appearance
 * Smileys are displayed as text :)
 * Supports right-to-left languages